Protriptyline: Chemistry

 Protriptyline is a tricyclic compound, specifically a dibenzocycloheptadiene, and possesses three rings fused together with a side chain attached in its chemical structure.
 Other dibenzocycloheptadiene TCAs include amitriptyline, nortriptyline, and butriptyline.
-Protriptyline is a secondary amine TCA, with its N-methylated relative amitriptyline being a tertiary amine.
+Protriptyline is a secondary amine TCA, with its N-methylated analog N–methylprotriptyline being a tertiary amine, and a structural isomer of amitriptyline.
+The tertiary amine analog of protriptyline, N–methylprotriptyline, has not been marketed.
 Other secondary amine TCAs include desipramine and nortriptyline.
 The chemical name of protriptyline is 3-(5H-dibenzo[a,d][7]annulen-5-yl)-N-methylpropan-1-amine and its free base form has a chemical formula of C19H21N1 with a molecular weight of 263.377 g/mol.
 The drug is used commercially mostly as the hydrochloride salt; the free base form is not used.
 The CAS Registry Number of the free base is 438-60-8 and of the hydrochloride is 1225-55-4.

 History

 Protriptyline was developed by Merck.
 It was patented in 1962 and first appeared in the literature in 1964.
 The drug was first introduced for the treatment of depression in 1966.